LambdaGaming/GChroma/README.md

  - When you die, all devices will light up red until you respawn.

 # Building
-1. Clone this repo with git.
-Don't download the zip because the submodules won't be included.
+1. Install Git and CMake.
-2. Install CMake.
+2. Clone this repo with Git.
 3. Run `build_linux.sh` if you're on Linux and `build_windows.bat` if you're on Windows.
-The dll files will be copied to the modules folder and the build scripts will automatically clean up all other generated files.
+The dll files will be copied to the modules folder.

 # FAQs
  ### Does this work on servers?